GinoongFlores/100-days-of-code/log.md

 ### Day 12: June 22, 2021 | Thurday

-**Today's Progress**: Reading the HTML & CSS book Chapter 14 by Jon Duckett
+**Today's Progress**: Reading the HTML & CSS book Chapter 14 by Jon Duckett.

+### Day 13: June 24, 2021 | Thurday

+**Today's Progress**: Finish reading Chapter 14 of the book HTML & CSS by Jon Duckett Heading to Chapter 15 fortunately tomorrow.

 **Thoughts**: In this chapter I learn how to style lists and forms using CSS.